aleph2c/c_beachhead/README.md

 ## A Deeper Look

-This project uses the `click` Python command library to create a command called `new`.
-The `new` command, when supplied with a name, initiates a new C project.
+This project uses the `click` Python command library to create a command called `wsl2vc`.
+The `wsl2vc c new <program_name>` command, creates a new WSL C project by generating the following:

-Running the `new` command generates the following:

 - `.vscode/tasks.json`: Configures the `make`, `cmake`, and `C/C++: gcc build active file` tasks, which are necessary for creating the executable.
 - `.vscode/launch.json`: Configures VS Code to utilize the gdb debugger within the WSL.